AppSecure-nrw/security-belts/orange/nightly-test-of-libraries-with-known-vulnerabilities.md

 ## Benefits

 - Known vulnerabilities in used libraries are found and do not pile up without notice.
-- The nightly schedule of the tests do not distract and allows focused work.
+- The nightly schedule of the tests do not distract the team and allows focused work.

 ## Assessment